flywheel-io/gears/spec/v0/readme.md

 	// Must be an OSI-approved SPDX license string or 'Other'.
 Ref: https://spdx.org/licenses "license": "Apache-2.0",

-	// Where to go to learn more about the gear.
+	// Where to go to learn more about the gear
 	"url":     "http://example.com",

 	// Where to go for the source code, if applicable.
 Can be the same as the above url.
 	"source":  "http://example.com/code",

-	// TBA, leave empty for now
+	// Options that the gear can use
 	"config": {

+		// A name for this option to show in the user interface "speed": {

+			// (Optional) json-schema syntax to provide further guidance "type": "integer",
+			"minimum": 0,
+			"maximum": 3,
+		}
 	},

-	// inputs (files) that the gear consumes
+	// Inputs (files) that the gear consumes
 	"inputs": {

-		// a name for this input to show in the user interface "dicom": {
+		// A name for this input to show in the user interface "dicom": {

-			// specifies that the input is a single file. for now, it's the only type.
+			// Specifies that the input is a single file. for now, it's the only type.
 			"base": "file",

-			// (optional) json-schema syntax to provide further guidance "type": { "enum": [ "dicom" ] }
+			// (Optional) json-schema syntax to provide further guidance "type": { "enum": [ "dicom" ] }

 		}